moderngl/moderngl-window/docs/guide/window_guide.rst

     moderngl_window.activate_context(ctx=ctx)

-If there are no context activated the library will raise an exception when doing opertations that requires one such as texture and scene loading.
+If there are no context activated the library will raise an exception when doing operations that requires one such as texture and scene loading.

 When using the built in window types the context activation